-Lisa A. Azzato is an associate in the firm’s Banking Litigation practice group.
-Ms. Azzato’s areas of practice include litigation, zoning and land use matters, municipal law, corporate and business transactions, labor and employment law, mediation and arbitration.
+Lisa A. Azzato, Counsel in the firm’s Litigation and Zoning and Land Use practice groups, advises clients on litigation matters, zoning and land use matters, municipal law, corporate and business transactions, labor and employment law, mediation and arbitration.

 Ms. Azzato earned her law degree from Emory University School of Law where she received a merit scholarship and also received the American Jurisprudence Award in Ethics.
 She earned her undergraduate degree from Vassar College receiving a Bachelor of Arts in English with honors.

 Over her more than 20 years of practice, Ms. Azzato has advocated on behalf of clients in commercial litigation matters, briefed and argued land use and zoning law issues before local planning and zoning boards and in state court, advised and counseled business clients on corporate and employee issues, prepared and negotiated business agreements and leases, and drafted commercial and residential real estate sales contracts.
 In addition to her work in the private sector, Ms. Azzato has also served as an Assistant Town Attorney for the Town of Islip where she gained a wealth of knowledge and experience in litigating challenges to local zoning decisions, drafting municipal contracts, and providing legal counsel to commissioners and directors on issues relating to personnel, planning and development, and purchasing.
 Ms. Azzato has also handled the defense of employment discrimination complaints filed with the New York State Division of Human Rights and the United States Equal Employment Opportunity Commission.
 Additionally, she has defended complaints and violations before the New York State Department of Environmental Conservation and the Suffolk County Department of Health.